CREA scholars span continents, bringing focus to role of culture in evaluation and assessment

 For several years, Hood has collaborated with the principals of Booker T. Washington STEM Academy in Champaign as an “evaluation laboratory” for his graduate evaluation courses and provided advice on culturally responsive evaluation and assessment.
 His advanced doctoral students, meanwhile, have worked on field assignments in the classroom, developing culturally responsive evaluation plans with teachers at Booker T. Washington, contributing to the development of their own evaluation skills.

-Hood and his colleagues Bill Trent and Tom Schwandt also have provided consultative technical assistance for the Champaign Unit 4 school district leadership team, offering their evaluation expertise on a districtwide program.
+Hood and his colleagues Bill Trent and Tom Schwandt, who is now retired, also have provided consultative technical assistance for the Champaign Unit 4 school district leadership team, offering their evaluation expertise on a districtwide program.

 The Urbana-Champaign-Dublin connection focuses on the educational experiences of immigrant students in Ireland’s education system, a group that has increased by 143 percent from 2002 to 2011.
 Fifty percent of these students hail from non-English-speaking countries, and a significant percentage are racial minorities, according to Hood, who was appointed as an adjunct professor in the School of Education Studies at Dublin City University in 2014.